AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 3/28/2020, 7:00 PM - Fixed Spacing and Implemented Copy Button
 Kurtis fixed some spacing in the input box, implemented the copy button for the output box, and made so random elements cannot be highlighted.

+### 3/30/2020 4:00 PM - 7:00 PM - Cleaned up documentation and examples pages
+Ryan cleaned up the html of the documentation and examples pages and made the two have their own .html pages.